Beep Box is a Flash-based tool for sketching and sharing chiptune melodies.

 You can also download and use the source code under the MIT license.
 You can use the synth code to play Beep Box songs in your own Flash projects.

 Neither John Nesky nor Beep Box assume responsibility for any copyrighted material played on Beep Box.
 No songs are ever received, recorded, or distributed by Beep Box's servers.
-All song data is contained in the URL after the hash (#) mark, and Beep Box running inside your browser simply converts the song data into sound waves, just like how MP3 players convert MP3 files into sound waves.
+All song data is contained in the URL after the hash (#) mark, and Beep Box running inside your browser converts that data into sound waves.